On the emergence of quantum mechanics from stochastic processes

+Since the \(e_i\) form a basis, this linear extension is unique.
+In particular, in the basis \(\{e_i\}\), the propagator is represented by the matrix

+Thus, the two-time kernel \(p(x_t\mid x_s)\), as it appears in the relation among the global marginal distributions, is not independently assumed to be an autonomous propagator.
+It becomes one only in the special circumstance that the state at \(s\) screens off the prior history.
+In that case, the stochastic process induces a unique linear extension from the sharp conditioned states at \(s\) to all probability distributions.

+This shows that the role of a division time is stronger than that of a merely convenient conditioning time.
+If the state at \(s\) does \emph{not} screen off the past, then two distinct pre-\(s\) histories may induce the same state at \(s\) while leading to different future marginals.
+In that case, no single history-independent propagation law exists on that state space, and consequently there is no quantum description of the stochastic dynamics via the stochastic-quantum correspondence.

-A division time is operationally distinguished (when mediated by intervention) because it is not merely an intermediate conditioning time: it is a point at which the effective law is changed, initiating a new dynamical episode.\footnote{Division events may also occur spontaneously under undisturbed dynamics; the present emphasis is on the operationally controlled case.} Preparation is the deliberate, reproducible implementation of such a division.
+A division time (when mediated by an intervention) is therefore a point at which the effective law is changed by screening off the history according to Eq.\eqref{eqn:screeningoff}, thereby initiating a new dynamical episode.\footnote{Division events may also occur spontaneously under undisturbed dynamics; the present emphasis is on the operationally controlled case.} Preparation is the deliberate, reproducible implementation of such a division.